Research in General Surgery

 - GME Funds of up to $1,500 per trip for house officers presenting at conferences and meetings.
 In addition, GME offers a research grant of up to $5,000 to support house officer-driven research.

-- In addition to having a close relationship with Wayne state University, Henry Ford Health System in Detroit and Michigan State University in East Lansing have signed a nonbinding letter of intent to create a primary affiliation to share research and clinical care, increase health student education and develop a long-term plan to build a joint research institute in Detroit.
+- In addition to having a close relationship with Wayne state University, Henry Ford Health in Detroit and Michigan State University in East Lansing have signed a nonbinding letter of intent to create a primary affiliation to share research and clinical care, increase health student education and develop a long-term plan to build a joint research institute in Detroit.

 Pictures from the Henry Ford Hospital 16th Annual research symposium.